AviSynth/AviSynthPlus/distrib/docs/english/source/avisynthdoc/script_ref/script_ref_arrays.rst

   - ArrayDel - delete from position
   - ArrayIns - insert before position
   - ArraySet - replace at position
+  - ArrayMap, ArrayFlatMap - create new array with the results of calling a function on every element
+  - ArrayReduce - call a function on every array element with an accumulator value

 ArrayIns
 ^^^^^^^^